Skip to Content

 We were determined to keep everyone in their own beds throughout the night and not allow bedtime to become a battle.

 The good news is that the 2 year old sleep regression is one of last major sleep regression that kids go through!
-Stay consistent with your approach and maintain consistent boundaries and you can come though on the other side with a good sleeper for life.
+The best thing to do is to stay consistent with your approach and maintain consistent boundaries and you can come though on the other side with a good sleeper for life.

 There is definitely is a sleep regression at two years old!
-But unlike other sleep regressions, like the 4-month sleep regression or 9-month old sleep regression this one is more about your toddler asserting his independence than a change in his sleep patterns.
+But unlike other sleep regressions, this one is more about your toddler asserting his independence than a change in his sleep patterns.

-From protesting bedtime to climbing out of their cribs—toddlers are all about pushing those limits and seeing what they can get away with!
+From protesting bedtime to climbing out of their cribs, older children (especially toddlers) are all about pushing those limits and seeing what they can get away with!

 The sleep regression can rear its ugly head in a number of ways including: